There are a lot of great educational benefits to homeschooling your child or teenager – but did you know that there are extra Centrelink benefits too?

 This higher payment rate can make a big difference to the budget and improving the living standards of those single parent families.

-The parent’s social security payment is still named Jobseeker or Parenting Payment Single, however it now has the additional Centrelink classification of Home Educator.
+The parent’s social security payment is still named Jobseeker or Parenting Payment Single, however it now has the additional Centrelink classification of Home Educator or special benefit.

 Homeschooling parents receive Centrelink Mutual Obligation Exemptions

 Home education is also a valid exemption from Mutual Obligation Requirements.